chris-gann/dataiku-agent/deployment/README.md

 - `cloudbuild.yaml` - Cloud Build pipeline configuration
 - `.gcloudignore` - Files to exclude from builds

-These files must remain in the root directory for Cloud Build to find them.
+These files must remain in the root directory for Cloud Build to find them.# Deployment with secrets configured Wed Jul 30 22:40:28 EDT 2025